VIP Calculator

 Banana (Rectangle/Straight)

 Banana or rectangular body shapes have bust, waist, and hip measurements that are relatively proportional and similar in width.
-The body has minimal waist definition, with a straight silhouette from shoulders to hips.
 Large-scale research suggests this is one of the most common natural body shapes among adults globally.

 Banana body shape silhouette illustration